 The purpose of the Health Translations collection is to:

-- provide a portal for health professionals and intermediaries to locate and access high quality translated health information online;
+- provide a portal for health professionals and intermediaries to locate and access high quality translated health and wellbeing information online;

 - enable professionals to support their CALD patients/consumers to make positive health and lifestyle choices and to improve their health literacy;